Road Safety Manual

 4. It is proofed that the visible amount of road’s surface influences speed.
 It is a function of both dimensions: width and length of the road surface.
 The more of the surface that is visible – such as long straight sections or wide roads – the faster the driver will drive (Klebelsberg, 1963) (Cohen and al, 1997).
 In combination with all other findings above it suggests to realise a curvy design instead of a design with long straight sections and stretched curves.
 It allows also the conclusion that a broader road should have a higher curvature than a narrow road.

-5. If the driver failed to identify a critical location that requires decreasing speed like a change of road’s function, a crossing, or other demands is will drive of course with inappropriate speed.
-So maybe he was not able to perceive the need to slow down.
-In sum missing references from road and the road surrounding, optical illusions, misperceptions of curves, exits, crossings or other situations can be also cause for the inappropriate speed.
+5. If the driver failed to identify a critical location that requires decreasing speed like a change of road’s function, a crossing, or other demands, they will drive with inappropriate speed.
+So maybe they were not able to perceive the need to slow down.
+In summary, missing references from road and the road surrounding, optical illusions, misperceptions of curves, exits, crossings or other situations can be also cause for the inappropriate speed.
 This can be easily corrected with Human Factors design practice as described in PIARC HFPSP.

 The following case studies from France, Italy, Singapore and Sweden all highlight different techniques and reasons for speed management.